Explore The Plant Library

 About The Serge Hill Project

-The Serge Hill Project for Gardening, Creativity, and Health, was set up as a Community Interest Company (CIC) in 2021 by Tom and Sue Stuart-Smith.
-The project draws on Sue's work as a psychiatrist, psychotherapist and author of the best selling book, The Well Gardened Mind, which investigates the power of gardening to transform lives, as well as Tom's horticultural expertise as an internationally renowned Landscape Architect.
+The Serge Hill Project for Gardening, Creativity and Health was founded as a Community Interest Company (CIC) in 2023 by Tom and Sue Stuart-Smith.
+The Project draws on Sue’s work as a psychiatrist, psychotherapist and author of the bestselling book, The Well Gardened Mind, which investigates the power of gardening to transform lives, as well as Tom’s horticultural expertise as an internationally renowned Landscape Architect.

 - Sue Stuart-Smith